 So the word testo comes from testis, which means testicles, or the male organ that produces sperm.
 What do we have left?
 Yes, sure, sterone, which means it is a steroid hormone.

 But what is DHT hair loss?
 Can you counter it?
 To answer those questions, we have to know what testosterone is.

 Testosterone is the steroid hormone that controls the development and maintenance of a man's sexual organs, sexual desire, sperm production, muscle development, deep voice, and body hair.

-It is found in both humans and animals.
-In the case of men, this hormone is produced in the testicles, and in the prostate.
+It is in both humans and animals.
+In the case of men, the production of this hormone is in the testicles and the prostate.

 In women, it forms in the ovaries, although in smaller amounts.
 Testosterone begins to accumulate at puberty, and varies in quantity, starting at age 30.

 Men have a concentration ten times higher than women.
 However, the latter is more sensitive to the change from the hormone to DHT.

 The maximum level of testosterone in a man is 1000 ng/dl, according to Men's Health.
 That is 1000 nanograms per deciliter.
 Now don't ask me what the meaning of that is.
 The only thing I can tell you is that it is a measure known to doctors and laboratories.